PeterOz-ai/BrainTumor-Detection/README.md

 It is important to note that while object detection and instance segmentation provide valuable assistance, their outputs should always be carefully reviewed by medical professionals.
 The final diagnosis and treatment decisions should be made by experienced healthcare providers who integrate these findings with their clinical expertise.

-Paulina Cattau
+Paulina Cattau,
-Lutholwethu Dabula
+Lutholwethu Dabula,
-Ludovico Gandolfi
+Ludovico Gandolfi,
-Pedro Olivares Sáinz
+Pedro Olivares Sáinz,
-Roberta Troccoli
+Roberta Troccoli,
 Roman Zotkin